addr2data/webinar-01/README.rst

 - Private channel on the **API Users** team in Microsoft Teams.
 - Meets every Thu (5:00p -6:00p ET) starting Mar 4, 2021.
-- Sessions will be recorded, if the time is not convenient (EMEA, APJ, etc.).
+- Sessions will be recorded, for those in different regions (i.e. EMEA, APJ).
-- Participation is mandatory.
+- Once you join, active participation is required.
+Either, during the weekly sessions or through the teams channel.
 - If you are interested, reach out to me via email or chat on teams.

 |